isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Discipline in Meridian.md

 ![](/images/CCE/Discipline%20in%20Meridian/Discipline%20in%20Meridian%201.png)

-<p>We support our teachers in managing a positive classroom environment conducive for learning and establishing strong meaningful relationships.
+<p>We support our teachers in managing a positive classroom environment conducive for learning and establishing strong meaningful relationships.</p>

-We engage parents to partners us in developing your child positively in all areas of his/her life.<p>
+<p>We engage parents to partners us in developing your child positively in all areas of his/her life.<p>

 #### Our School Rules